Predicting The First Professional Lacrosse Goalie Hall of Famer | Lax Goalie Rat

 Edit 2/16/2022 – Wasn’t terribly hard to predict but I nailed it.
 Here’s the first goalie in the PLL Hall of Fame:

-P.S. - Whenever you're ready, here are 3 ways I can help you:
+P.S. – Ready to take the next step?
+Here are 3 powerful ways I can help you:

-7 thoughts on “Predicting The First Professional Lacrosse Goalie Hall of Famer”
+7 thoughts on “Predicting The First Professional Lacrosse Goalie Hall of Famer

 Hey, I am a first year lacrosse player and first year goalie, my team only had 11 players and no subs on defense and two of my defenders were also first year players.
 We played 5 games and went 0-5 being outscored by a total of 43-12, I had a 36% GSP, is this good and what can I do to improve